Contact

 Email (ch@chpt.org), call our corporate office (503.546.6392) or visit http://www.chpt.org/ and/or http://www.thefitnessshow.com/ for more info.
 Thanks for watching!

-Welcome to the official blog for "The Fitness Show" on OPB and "Get Fit with Colin" on KGW Newschannel 8!
+Welcome to the official blog for Colin Hoobler's weekly NBC news segment, Oregonian column and "The Fitness Show" on PBS!

-This week, I'm going to discuss how spot reduction is a myth while addressing all components of fitness: muscle strength, endurance, body composition and flexibility.
+This week, I'm going to address a key exercise for people with chronic low back pain while addressing all components of fitness: muscle strength, endurance, body composition and flexibility.
 To feel and look your best while treating and/or preventing disease, your fitness/rehabilitation program should address all these components regardless of your current health status!
 Progress slowly to get the amazing benefits of exercise without getting hurt.

 TIP OF THE WEEK